mrazomej/phd/docs/src/chapter_01/section_03_information.md

 3. If the act of choosing one of the possible $n$ elements of our information source can be broken down into two successive choices, the original $H$ should be the weighted sum of the individual $H$s.
-What this means is illustrated in [@Fig:ch1_fig09](A)where we imagine having an information source with only $n=3$ choices, each with probabilities $\mathbf{p} = \{ 1/2, 1/3, 1/6\}$, which gives $H(1/2, 1/3, 1/6)$ for the left case.
+What this means is illustrated in [@Fig:ch1_fig09](A) where we imagine having an information source with $n=3$ choices, each with probabilities $\mathbf{p} = \{ 1/2, 1/3, 1/6\}$, which gives $H(1/2, 1/3, 1/6)$ for the left case.
 For the right case, we imagine first choosing between the upper and the lower path, and then, if the lower path is chosen, a second choice is made.
 This property then demands that
    $$
     \overbrace{H(1/2, 1/3, 1/6)}^{\text{single choice}} =
     \overbrace{H(1/2, 1/2)}^{\text{first choice}} +